-The Z knob/CV provides a tuning control, with a range of approximately $\pm 0.5$ octaves.
+The Z knob/CV provides a tuning control, with a range of approximately $\pm 0.5$ octaves (but see also parameter 5, below).

 The A and B outputs provide waveforms according to the following table:

 Parameter value Waveform

 0 Triangle.

 1 Sine.

 2 Square.

 3 Saw.

 4 Sub-octave square.

 5 MIDI gate.